Table of Contents

 2. How is the Penn and Teller Bullet Catch trick performed?

-The Penn and Teller Bullet Catch trick is performed using a variety of methods, including sleight of hand, misdirection, and special effects.
+The Penn and Teller Bullet Catch trick uses various methods, including sleight of hand, misdirection, and special effects.

 3. Has anyone ever been injured during the Penn and Teller Bullet Catch trick?